 Thank you for your understanding.
 Stay safe and well.

 The Internal Ombudsman Shared Service (IOSS) provides residents, community members, ratepayers, local businesses, staff, Councillors and other Council Stakeholders with an “independent ear” regarding complaints about:

 - or maladministration

 The service also assists the Councils with policy development and review and training in relation to good governance and administrative conduct.

 All operations are underpinned by principles of procedural fairness, accountability and transparency.

-The service is shared by City of Parramatta, Cumberland and Inner West Councils and operates under the Internal Ombudsman Shared Service Governance Charter.
+The service is shared by City of Parramatta, Cumberland City and Inner West councils and operates under the Internal Ombudsman Shared Service Governance Charter.

 Allow up to six weeks for a response from Council in regards to your concern/complaint.
 If after this period the matter has not been reasonably, or justly resolved by Council, then you may forward your complaint in writing to the Internal Ombudsman.

 Your complaint to the Internal Ombudsman Shared Service must include full details of the matter/issue and any relevant documents.

 Internal Ombudsman staff are available in person or by telephone to assist with this process or to refer a matter appropriately.
 Telephone: (02) 8757 9044.